Operations

 You cannot automate any of these tasks.
 They’re time-consuming and require a lot of energy from your team.
 But they can put you a hundred steps ahead in the long run.

-• A phone/video call with a creator will move the communication at a faster pace and help you understand the influencer’s requirements.
+• A phone/video call with a creator will move the communication faster, & help you understand the influencer’s requirements.
+Plus, negotiation later will be easier.

 • Personalized emails will help you understand what CTA, offer, and customizations get you the most responses, how quickly, and with how much enthusiasm.